-This vehicle has one double-sided key for the ignition and door locks.
+This vehicle has one double-sided key for the ignition, endgate/liftgate, spare tire lock (two-door vehicles) and door locks.
 It will fit with either side up.

 When a new vehicle is delivered, the dealer provides the owner with a pair of identical keys and a key code number.
 The key code number tells your dealer or a qualified locksmith how to make extra keys.
 Keep this number in a safe place.
 If you lose your keys, you'll be able to have new ones made easily using this number.
 Your selling dealer should also have this number.